 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 77 free courses australian government courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 20 free courses australian government courses in 2026, ranging from Certificate III to Diploma.
 You can study free courses australian government fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 6 years to complete.
-Many of these places are supported by fee-free TAFE, JobTrainer or state-subsidised training, and can lead to roles such as Project Coordinator or WHS officer.
+Courses typically take 9 months to 2 years to complete.
+Many places are funded through programmes like fee-free TAFE, JobTrainer and other state-subsidised training initiatives for priority skills.

 Displaying 20 of 20 courses